Alisson Cardozo

-Alisson Cardozo (born 15 May 1998) is a Colombian freestyle wrestler.
+Alisson Camila Cardozo Rey (born 15 May 1998) is a Colombian freestyle wrestler.

 Career

 Alisson Cardozo competed at the 2024 Summer Olympics in Paris, finishing 12th in the women's 50 kg division.
 Cardozo placed fifth at the 2023 World Wrestling Championships in the same weight.

 She is a bronze medalist of the 2017 Bolivarian Games and the 2023 Central American and Caribbean Games.
 Cardozo won a bronze medal at the 2017 Pan American Junior Championships and was Pan American cadet runner-up in 2013.